-I set myself the task of getting rid of all kinds of clutter before the end of 2017.
+I set myself the task of getting rid of all kinds of clutter before the end of last year.
 I have no idea why I had two broken vacuum cleaners sitting in a corner of my kitchen, or a TV that would now be more at home in a museum hidden behind an armchair in a corner of my sitting room.
-And, there were the boxes filled with stuff that I obviously thought was worth saving, or “might come in useful sometime’ that simply needed to be thrown out.
+There were the boxes filled with stuff that I obviously thought was worth saving, or “might come in useful sometime” that simply needed to be thrown out.
 I’m not a hoarder, but I do seem to accumulate things and then turn a blind eye to them until finally it really is time for a visit to the rubbish tip.

 But, decluttering and aiming for a more minimalist lifestyle is not always that easy, especially when you’ve been around for over 50 years and have therefore had so much time to collect ‘things’.
 So, I’ve looked at some of the tips from The Minimalists – Joshua Fields Millburn and Ryan Nicodemus, who have been helping people to “live meaningful lives with less.”
 They’ve got a following of around 20 million, so they must know their stuff.
 According to them, “Minimalism is the thing that gets us past the things so we can make room for life’s important things – which actually aren’t things at all.”